BECKY CERLING POWERS:

 Some homeschool friends wanted to learn how to meet God in His Word together with their children in simple, natural ways at home.
 So we developed an all-ages, discovery Bible study format where the moms first discussed a Bible story on an adult level.
 Then we told the story to the children.
 They in turn used everyday art projects like drawing, playacting and making games to retell the story and think about how to respond appropriately.
 Jill Bell will help me share some of our Bible study adventures in the Bible Powerline category of the blog.

 Blog category: Parent Powerline

 During the years when I was homeschooling our children, I wrote a weekly parenting column for the El Paso Times.
 Since then, as I talk with people, certain family issues keep coming up again and again.
-So I’ve adapted some of my earlier parenting columns to address those concerns and I am reprinting them under the Grandma Powerline category in the blog.
+So I’ve adapted some of my earlier parenting columns to address those concerns and I am reprinting them under the Parent Powerline category in the blog.

 I am a friend from El Paso who practiced Bible storytelling with my family in our all-ages Bible study group.
 Re-enacting the stories became part of our children’s normal play at home.
 They naturally retold the stories they heard.
 The stories trained us to start recognizing God in our own stories and in other people’s, too.